TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 34/Isaiah 34.5.md

 ---

-For my sword hath drunk its fill in heaven: behold, it shall come down upon Edom, and upon the people of my curse, to judgment.
+For my sword has drunk its fill in the sky.
+Behold, it will come down on Edom, and on the people of my curse, for judgment.